axerocks/udacity_data_scientist_nanodegree/Project1/README.md

 ## Results<a name="results"></a>

-Results are posted on this link: https://medium.com/@akshay.mahesh.jain/sales-of-summer-clothes-on-e-commerce-platform-wish-b9668d4a44f4
+Results are posted on the Medium blog.
+Here's the link: https://medium.com/@akshay.mahesh.jain/sales-of-summer-clothes-on-e-commerce-platform-wish-b9668d4a44f4